If you’re seeking daily writing prompts for kids, you’ve landed in the right place.

 11. Create a social media hashtag for something that you believe in and feel is important.
 Describe the events, ideas, and actions for which your hashtag will be known.

-12. Tell a memory when you were frightened.
+12. Tell a memory of when you were frightened.

-13. In your opinion, what are the benefits of responding to daily writing prompts for kids?
+13. What are the benefits of responding to daily writing prompts for kids?